vega/altair/doc/user_guide/importing.rst

 Importing Altair
 ================

-As of Altair 2.0, we are including support for multiple version of both Vega-Lite (1.x and 2.x) and Vega (2.x and 3.x) in a single Python package.
+As of Altair 2.0, we include support for multiple versions of both Vega-Lite (1.x and 2.x) and Vega (2.x and 3.x) in a single Python package.
-This section of the documentation describe how you can import the different versions of the Python APIs.
+This section of the documentation describes how you can import the different versions of the Python APIs.

 .. note::